oliviergimenez/bias_occupancy/README.md

-# bias_occupancy
+# Bias in occupancy estimate for a static model

-Calculate bias in occupancy estimate for static model
+Here we provide some R code to calculate bias in occupancy estimate as a function of the detection probability given various levels of occupancy probability, various number of sites and surveys